Obtaining information under GIPA

 If your application does not meet these five requirements it will be considered an invalid application and will not be processed.
 If that happens, however, the Department will let you know and will help you, if possible, by explaining how to meet these requirements.

 Otherwise, the Department will write acknowledging receipt of your valid access application within 5 working days, and will deal with your application within 20 working days (subject to any extensions allowed for under the Act).
 If any extension of time is required to deal with your application, the Department will let you know in writing.

 Additional information on GIPA applications may be found on the Department of Premier and Cabinet website.

 What if I don’t agree with a decision?

-You can have the following decisions reviewed by us, the NSW Information Commissioner and/or the Administrative and Equal Opportunity Division of the NSW Civil and Administrative Tribunal.
+You can have a decision reviewed internally through the Department of Premier and Cabinet, or externally through the NSW Information Commissioner and/or the Administrative and Equal Opportunity Division of the NSW Civil and Administrative Tribunal.

 You can ask for a decision to be reviewed if you are the access applicant or if a decision has been made to give an applicant access to information that relates to your business, commercial, professional, financial, or personal interests contrary to your objections.

-How can I complain about my dealings with SLM in relation to the GIPA Act?
+How can I complain about my dealings with Sydney Living Museums in relation to the GIPA Act?

-Complaints about SLM can be made to the Information Commissioner.
+Complaints about Sydney Living Museums (SLM) can be made to the Information Commissioner.

 How can I get more information?